Cardinals vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In six games over the last 10 matchups when favored by oddsmakers, the Cardinals have a record of 3-3.
+- In seven games as the favorite over the last 10 matchups, the Cardinals have a record of 4-3.

 - In their last 10 games with a total, the Cardinals and their opponents have failed to hit the over six times.